-Collect (accent on the first syllable) is a word for prayer which "collects" intentions, sets a theme for the readings of the day.
+Collect (accent on the first syllable) is a word for prayer which "collects" intentions, setting a theme for the readings of the day.

 Reading scripture during a service is based on ancient forms of Jewish worship.
 After each reading we allow a period of silence to respond inwardly to the words in thought and prayer.

-What we call "Old Testament" is in fact the Hebrew Scriptures which Jesus and his disciples would have heard and studied.
-Christians call this the Old Testament (or old covenant) referring to God's first promise to Israel through Abraham.
-New Testament refers to the New Covenant or promise made by God to humanity through Jesus.
+What we call "Old Testament" is in fact the Hebrew Scriptures that Jesus and his disciples would have heard and studied.

-Psalms are ancient Hebrew hymns Christians and Jews have sung for thousands of years.
+Psalms are ancient Hebrew hymns that Jews and then Christians have sung for thousands of years.

-These reading are mostly from letters (or Epistles) written by Paul and other evangelists offering comfort or instruction to the newly formed Christian churches.
-Many of their issues are familiar to us today.
+These reading are mostly from letters (epistles) written by Paul and other evangelists from the early Church that offered comfort or instruction.
+Many of their issues remain familiar to us today.

 - Sequence Hymn

-This hymn allows time for the Gospel reader and acolytes to get in place.
-Hymns are an important part of the service, chosen thematically to reflect the readings where possible providing theology, prayer, and praise in poetry and music.
+The Gospel procession occurs during this hymn.
+Hymns are an important part of the service, chosen thematically to reflect the readings in order to help expand on theology, prayer, and praise.